Headings

 Creating headers is more involved than simply bolding or emphasizing heading or title information.
 In Microsoft Office products (including Word), you can only create headings using the Styles feature.
 The image below shows where to create headings in Word’s Styles pane.

-Benefits of Headings for Readers
+Benefits of Headings

-Headings can be incredibly useful for all readers, not just those using assistive technologies.
+Headings are incredibly useful for both readers and writers.
 Headings can generate a table of contents or interactive outline that anyone can use in documents such as Word and PDF.
-Headings can help with the following reading strategies:

-- Scanning for important contents
+- Scanning for important content

 - Jumping to a particular section